sminez/sminez.github.io/content/absolute_relativity/zet_properties.md

 ## Checking sign distributions of Zets under product

-The following program makes use of the [arthroprod][0] library to observe their common properties under the full product.
+The following program makes use of the arthroprod library to observe their common properties under the full product.

 ### Program